Instance-Aware Pseudo-Labeling and Class-Focused Contrastive Learning for Weakly Supervised Domain Adaptive Segmentation

-To reduce annotation burden and reuse well-trained models, researchers have developed various domain-adaptation methods \cite{guan2021domain,peng2020unsupervised,araslanov2021self,wu2021uncertainty,yin2023class,huang2022domain}.
+To reduce annotation burden and to leverage well-trained models, researchers have developed various domain-adaptation methods \citep{guan2021domain,peng2020unsupervised,araslanov2021self,wu2021uncertainty,yin2023class,huang2022domain}.
 These methods aim to adapt a model that has been well-trained on a labeled source domain to a different target domain.
-Unsupervised Domain Adaptation (UDA) \cite{guan2021domain} is a widely considered setting that operates under the assumption that no labels are available in the target domain, thus eliminating the annotation burden on the target domain.
+Unsupervised Domain Adaptation (UDA) \citep{guan2021domain} is a widely considered setting that operates under the assumption that no labels are available in the target domain, thus completely eliminating the annotation burden.
 However, despite significant research efforts, a substantial performance gap persists between the UDA and supervised methods for most tasks.
-This gap presents challenges when applying UDA in biomedical applications \cite{ben2010theory,qiu2024weakly}, where segmentation performance is critically important.
-In practical applications, it is essential to find an effective balance between segmentation accuracy and annotation cost.
+This gap presents challenges when applying UDA in real-world biomedical applications \citep{ben2010theory,qiu2024weakly}, where sufficiently high segmentation performance is critically important.
+In practical applications, finding an effective balance between segmentation accuracy and annotation cost is essential.